akhilrex/hammond/README.md

 - Save attachment against vehicles
 - Quick Entries (take a photo of a receipt or pump screen to make entry later)
 - Vehicle level and overall reporting
+- Import from Fuelly (more apps coming soon)

 ## Installation